 Septage is defined as, “is the liquid and solid material pumped from a septic tank, cesspool, or other primary treatment source.”
 The liquids and solids pumped from a septic tank has a horrible odor.
 Septage is also a host for many disease-causing viruses, bacteria, and degrades water quality.

-Sewage can enter the river in many ways, from waste water treatment plant, livestock operations, illegal sewer hookups, failing septic systems and illegal dumping from vessels.
+Sewage can enter the river in many ways from wastewater treatment plants, spreading of biosolid/septage, runoff from livestock operations, illegal sewer hookups, failing septic systems, and illegal dumping from vessels.
 Regardless of how it enters the river, pathogens in sewage can make the water unsafe and unenjoyable for recreation.
-Swimming, boating and other water-contact activities in fecal-contaminated streams and rivers can result in a variety of illnesses from minor infections to serious illnesses.
+Swimming, boating, and other water-contact activities in fecal-contaminated streams and rivers can result in a variety of illnesses from minor infections to serious illnesses.
 Because sewage is such a major issue that poses a direct public threat, we operate a bacteria monitoring program called Swim Guide every summer at popular swimming holes and stay busy in the off season working to reduce sources of fecal pollution.

 Sanitary Sewer Overflows (SS0s) happen often after rain events.
 If you see manholes overflowing, smell any foul odors, or see any pipes discharging untreated sewage, please report pollution to Coosa Riverkeeper or to the Alabama Department of Environmental Management at (334) 274-4200.